B. B. Lyngdoh

-Brington Buhai Lyngdoh or B. B. Lyngdoh (2 February 1922 - 27 October 2003) was a former Chief Minister of Meghalaya, a state in north-eastern India.
-He was born at Laitlyngkot, a village 25 kilometres away from Shillong, on 2 February 1922.
-He is one of India's most well known statesman and is often referred to as the 'Father of coalition politics'.
-B. B. Lyngdoh was a prominent leader of Meghalaya's Hills State movement.
+Brington Buhai Lyngdoh or B. B. Lyngdoh (2 February 1922 - 27 October 2003) was an Indian politician from Meghalaya.
+He was a prominent leader in the movement for a separate state for the tribal people of the hills of the Assam.
+He was the third Chief Minister of Meghalaya, and served four incomplete terms between 1979 and 2000.
+He is often referred to as the 'Father of Coalition Politics' in the state.

 Early life

-On 2 February 1922, Brington was born to Ajra Singh and Nerimai Lyngdoh at Laitlyngkot village.
-He started schooling in Ramakrishna Mission School at Shillong and Cherrapunjee.
+On 2 February 1922, Brington was born to Ajra Singh and Nerimai Lyngdoh in Laitlyngkot village.
+He started schooling at Ramakrishna Mission School in Shillong and Cherrapunjee.
 He attended high school at Government Boys High School.
 In 1939 he appeared in and secured the first position at the All Khasi and Jaintia Hills M.E.
 Scholarship Examination.
 In 1944, he completed his matriculation, after which he joined Guwahati's Cotton College where he completed his Intermediate in Science and attained a Letter Mark in several subjects.

 He then attended the Scottish Church College in Calcutta where he took Economics and Mathematics.
 He later switched to the Arts stream because of his interest in public service.
-Unfortunately, due to the prevailing Hindu-Muslim riots there at that time, he was forced to return and complete his studies from St. Edmund's College in 1948.
+Unfortunately, due to the prevailing Hindu-Muslim riots there at that time, he was forced to return and complete his studies at St. Edmund's College in 1948.
 He returned to Calcutta University and completed his LLB in 1951.